-Teaching staff of a registered non-government school must have the necessary experience and qualifications (having regard to accreditation under the Institute of Teachers Act 2004 but without limiting such other matters as may be relevant).
+Teaching staff of a registered non-government school must have the necessary experience and qualifications (having regard to accreditation under the Teacher Accreditation Act 2004 but without limiting such other matters as may be relevant).

-The NSW Institute of Teachers was set up under the Institute of Teachers Act 2004 to oversee a system of accreditation and recognition of teachers’ professional capacity against professional standards.
-Information about the Institute, professional standards and teacher accreditation can be viewed on the Institute’s website www.nswteachers.nsw.edu.au
+The Teacher Accreditation Act 2004 provides a system of accreditation and recognition of teachers’ professional capacity against professional standards.
+Information about professional standards and teacher accreditation can be viewed on the BOSTES website www.bostes.nsw.edu.au

-The teaching staff of a non-government school must have the necessary experience and qualifications having regard to accreditation under the Institute of Teachers Act 2004.
+The teaching staff of a non-government school must have the necessary experience and qualifications having regard to accreditation under the Teacher Accreditation Act 2004.

-Relevantly to the Board's requirements, Section 3A of the Institute of Teachers Act 2004 defines 'teach' and 'teacher' as follows:
+Relevantly to the BOSTES' requirements, Section 3A of the Teacher Accreditation Act 2004 defines 'teach' and 'teacher' as follows:

 - 'teach' means to undertake duties in a school that include (but are not limited to):

-- the direct delivery of courses of study that are designed to implement the curriculum and the responsiblity for assessing student participation, performance and progress in those courses,
+- the direct delivery of courses of study that are designed to implement the curriculum and the responsibility for assessing student participation, performance and progress in those courses,

 - A reference in this section to undertaking duties in a school is a reference to undertaking duties on the premises of a school in the course of providing services conducted by the school.